 They take a single argument if overloading is through a member function but takes the binary arguments if overloading via the friend's function.

 Restrictions when implementing unary operators

 The number of operands does not change.
 For example, if it's a unary operator, the operators remain the same.
-Likewise, when it comes to binary operators then operator overloading does not alter with the meanings of the procedure.
+Likewise, when it comes to binary operators then operator overloading does not alter the meanings of the procedure.